-In March 2005 no colonies had died and they all seem healthy and fine.
+In March 2005 no colonies had died and they were healthy and fine.
 The season of 2005 was good with a lot of honey.
 The bees developed normally and behaved as expected.
 No problem with mites or any other disease.
-No treatements were done except what I'm going to describe a little further down.
+No treatements were made except what I'm going to describe a little further down.

 I watched for signs of unnormal development or behavior, but couldn't see any in any of the bee colonies.